 R7.
 A mechanism to describe locality of data.
 In particular, capturing a copy of a variable from the enclosing scope is necessary for avoiding race condition.
 Explicitly marking data that is shared but read-only may also be helpful.

 R8.
 Asynchronous tasks are not allowed to be "in-flight" when crossing segment boundaries.

-Rationale: See Questions section below.
+Rationale: See Questions section in the survey document